shellieD/dont-step-in-the-poo/README.md

 * To play a fun and simple game of chance.
 * The purpose and the rules of the game to be apparent.
 * To know that my input is valid.
+* To know how many 'lives' I have left.

 ### Scope